Laplace3210/bind_escape_code/README.md

 `model_fit_process.R` compiles `SEIARD.R` via `odin.dust::odin_dust("SEIARD.R")`, builds a particle filter (pMCMC) likelihood on cumulative cases, and fits parameters using particle MCMC (`mcstate::pmcmc`) with settings like `n_steps = 3000`, `burnin = 1000` for shorter sampling time.

 ## Notes
 The pMCMC process will be time consuming and overwhelming for the computer cpu.
-Because the limmit calculation source in personal PC,  running 3000 samples on 5 to 10 Rstudio instances can complete over 100,000 samples in a relatively fast manner at the same time.
+Because the limmit calculation source in a personal PC, running 3000 samples on 5 to 10 Rstudio at the same time, can complete over 100,000 samples in a relatively fast manner.

 ## Figure5:
 ### Code: